lealbaugh/jvns-redesign/source/_posts/2013-12-16-day-43-hopefully-the-last-day-spent-fixing-linker-problems.markdown

 1. No wonder the order I put the binary in matters.

 It is a wonder that this code even runs, man.
 Man.

+**Edit**: I found why my binary has lots of 0s in it at runtime.
+It is because I was only loading 12k of it in `loader.asm`.
+Hopefully this will serve as a lesson to someone.